 - Check whether all the fan blades are fitted tightly

-- Check the fan should be on when the use of switch on
+- Check the fan is on when the switch is on

-- Check weather-specific distance is maintained between the roof and the fan mentioned in the requirement document
+- Check that weather-specific distance is maintained between the roof and the fan mentioned in the requirement document.

 - Check all the electric materials, like capacitors, are covered within the plastic coil of the fan.